 Image source: pinterest.com

 When the cooking time finishes, remove the pot and let it rest uncovered for fifteen minutes.
-This rest period is essential, giving the orzo time to finish absorbing the broth and allowing the dish to settle into a rich, cohesive texture that feels balanced rather than soupy.
+Allow the dish to rest for 10–15 minutes so the orzo can fully absorb the broth and the flavours can settle.
 During this rest, the orzo finishes absorbing the broth, allowing the dish to settle into a cohesive, gently thickened texture.
 The vegetables soften further and the flavours meld into something homely and soothing.

 Shredding and Serving the Chicken